GFDRR/CCDR-tools/_sources/docs/intro-hazard.md

 ```
 **Natural Hazard Data** include hazard intensity datasets and the models (code) or approaches that are used to produce them.
 Hazard intensity modelling can be either:

-- Deterministic, in the form of an individual geodata layer measuring the mean, median or maximum intensity of a hazard aggregating historical data and modelling.
+- **Deterministic**, in the form of an individual geodata layer measuring the mean, median or maximum intensity of a hazard aggregating historical data and modelling.
 This is the case for landslide and drought hazard.

-- Probabilistic, in the form of multiple geodata layers, each representing a range of hazard physical intensities (e.g. water depth [m], wind speed [km/h]) corresponding to a specific occurrence frequency, measured as Return Period (RP), in years.
+- **Probabilistic**, in the form of multiple geodata layers, each representing a range of hazard physical intensities (e.g. water depth [m], wind speed [km/h]) corresponding to a specific occurrence frequency, measured as Return Period (RP), in years.
 This is the case for river flood, coastal flood and strong winds.

 ```{note}